Shimanga/Excel/README.md

 <li>Negative quantities are assumed to be refunds</li>
 <li>Prices were not fixed and seemed to change throughout the year.
 Assumptions on price changes could have been due to fluctuating production costs</li>
 <li>Items priced at 0,00 Euros are assumed to be freebies</li>

-Analyzing numbers such as total transactions, revenue, and sales by product types will help to pinpoint what sells best and reveal growth areas.
-Comparing day-by-day, week-on-week, and month-on-month data will also help spotlight trends.

 <H2>Which months are the busiest?</H2>
 ![image](https://github.com/Shimanga/Excel/assets/7394101/a1d89536-2933-49e0-ad21-63da719ae8c9)